-Displaying items by tag: Bay Mills Indian Community
+Displaying items tagged: Bay Mills Indian Community

 WASHINGTON — Former Bay Mills Indian Community Chairperson Bryan Newland told a Senate committee how his firsthand experience growing up on a reservation in Michigan’s eastern Upper Peninsula would shape his perspective if confirmed to lead the Bureau of Indian Affairs.